Money to be made by reducing emission on the farm.

 Safe and scientifically proven

-Feed additives like Lome® and Bovaer® have been tested in many studies and real-world farm trials.
-They reduce methane without harming animal health, milk, meat, or manure quality.
+Feed additives on the market have been tested in many studies and real-world farm trials.
+They can reduce methane and prevent energy loss without affecting animal health, milk, meat, or manure quality.

 Fast and effective climate action